VA Benefits — Chapter 33: Post-9/11 GI Bill®

 *Processing time-frame may increase during peak enrollment periods.

 Step 5: U.S. Department of Veterans Affairs processes enrollment certification and releases funds

 The U.S. Department of Veterans Affairs will process our enrollment certification and will release funds for your tuition and fees to Liberty University.
 Once Liberty University receives the funds for your tuition and fees from the U.S. Department of Veterans Affairs, we will post the funds to your student account and/or fully authorize the projected credit on your account.

 The U.S. Department of Veterans Affairs will also release the funds for the books and the living stipend (BAH), if the student is eligible.
 The books stipend and BAH are paid directly to you based on the information given to the U.S. Department of Veterans Affairs (i.e. address or bank information on VONAPP or application form).

 You can check the status of your benefits online.
-See our Frequently Asked Question: Can I check the status of my benefits online? for more information.
+Click the link to see our FAQ page for more information.

 Step 6: Keep the VA Updated on Any Changes